KantaponDech/lichess-computing/03_transform_interact/README.md

 * Save the results as a table named lichess
 * Start up a Cloud AI Platforms Notebook instance.
 * Start a new notebook.
 Then, copy and paste cells from lichess_pred.ipynb and click Run to execute the code.
+* Note that testhypo.sql use for query to test basic hypothesis